Evolving generalist controllers to handle a wide range of morphological variations: Background

 \subsection{Evolutionary ensembles}

 Ensemble learning methods make use of a divide and conquer approach.
 Many problems are simply too complex to be solved through the use of a single ANN \citep{liu2000evolutionary}.
 By combining multiple networks the ensemble is able to break the problem into simpler sub-problems which are easier to solve.
-This process typically has three steps: member generation, member selection, and member combination.
-Examples of ensemble learning methods include bagging, stacking and boosting.
-Each of these techniques follows a different heuristic with respect of how to combine the outputs of the ensemble members.
+This process typically has three steps: member generation, selection, and combination.
 Ensemble learning methods have been found to be more robust and better at generalizing~\citep{dong2020survey}.
-Evolutionary ensembles take the three steps of the ensemble learning process and treat them as optimization problems to which evolutionary computing can be applied~\citep{telikani2021evolutionary}.
+Evolutionary ensembles take the three steps and treat them as optimization problems to which evolutionary computing can be applied~\citep{telikani2021evolutionary}.
 Evolutionary computing methods are well-suited for generating ensemble members due to the fact that they generate pools of candidate solutions by design.
-The inherent selection mechanisms in evolutionary algorithms also facilitates evolutionary member selection.
-To ensure the effectiveness of evolutionary ensemble generation, it is crucial to pursue diversity among ensemble members by using different training data-sets, different learning algorithms, or using different weights and parameters for the individual models.
-These approaches enhance the ensemble's overall performance and robustness \citep{telikani2021evolutionary}.
-In the case of the method proposed in this paper, the members are generated through evolutionary process and member selection is done through the branching method mentioned.
+The inherent selection mechanisms facilitate easy member selection.
+To ensure the effectiveness of evolutionary ensemble generation, it is crucial to pursue diversity among ensemble members by using different training data-sets, different learning algorithms, etc. These approaches can enhance the ensemble's overall performance and robustness \citep{telikani2021evolutionary}.